Degree Fields

 Medical Appliance Technician Overview - Preparation - Day In The Life -

-Earnings - Employment - Career Path Forecast - Professional Organizations -
+Earnings - Employment - Career Path Forecast - Professional Organizations

 Career Path Forecast

-According to the U.S. Department of Labor, Bureau of Labor Statistics, opportunities for medical appliance technicians will grow about nine percent between 2006-1016, about as fast as the average for all occupations.
-This is because of the increasing prevalence of the two leading causes of limb loss -- diabetes and cardiovascular disease.
-In addition, advances in technology may spur demand for prostheses that allow for greater movement.
+According to the U.S. Department of Labor, Bureau of Labor Statistics, opportunities for medical appliance technicians will grow 11 percent from 2008 to 2018, about as fast as the average for all occupations, because of the increasing prevalence of the two leading causes of limb loss -- diabetes and cardiovascular disease -- and because of the increasing rate of obesity.

 Note: Some resources in this section are provided by the US Department of Labor, Bureau of Labor Statistics.